Christine Nzeyimana

 Christine Nzeyimana is a Burundian judge.
 From 2007 to 2013 she was president of the Constitutional Court of Burundi.

-Christine Nzeyimana was a judge on Burundi's Supreme Court.
+LNzeyimana was a judge on Burundi's Supreme Court.
 In 2006 she was one of the three judges who decided the case of former president Domitien Ndayizeye, former vice-president Alphonse Kadege, and the five others accused of "threatening state security".

 Nzeyimana has no party affiliation.
 She is married to the diplomat Adolphe Nahayo.